quantumforblacklives/quantumforblacklives.github.io/_pages/resources.md

 - Ibram X. Kendi.
 2019.
 How to be an Anti-Racist.
 One World.
 - Robyn Maynard.
 2017.
 Policing Black Lives: State Violence in Canada from Slavery to the Present.
 Fernwood Publishing.
 - Desmond Cole.
 2020.
 The Skin We’re In: A Year of Black Resistance and Power.
 Doubleday Canada.
-- Ejeris Dixon and Leah Lakshmi Piepzna-Samarasinha, ed's.
+- Ejeris Dixon and Leah Lakshmi Piepzna-Samarasinha, ed s.
 2020.
 Beyond Survival: Strategies and Stories from the Transformative Justice Movement.
 AK Press.
 - Joe Macaré, Maya Schenwar, and Alana Yu-lan Price, eds.
 2016.
 Who Do You Serve, Who Do You Protect?: Police Violence and Resistance in the United States.
 Haymarket Books.
 - Layla F. Saad.
 2020.
 Me and White Supremacy.
 Sourcebooks.